-If you provide information for another person on your account, you’ll need to tell them how to find the Privacy Notice and make sure they agree to us using their information for the purposes set out in it.
+If you provide another person’s information so that they can act on your behalf or access your account with us, please tell them how to find this Privacy Notice and make sure they agree to us using their information for the purposes set out in it.

-How we’ll use your information
+How we will use your personal data

 - to confirm your identity and address;

 - to carry out your instructions;

 - to help us make fraud and money laundering checks;

 - to improve our products and services; and

 - to offer you other services we believe may benefit you unless you ask us not to.

-Who we can share your information with
+Who we can share your personal data with

 How long we’ll keep your information